-As of December 5, 2011, there were approximately 4 holders of record based upon data provided by the transfer agent for the SBH Common Stock.
+As of November 16, 2012, there were approximately 4 holders of record based upon data provided by the transfer agent for the SBH Common Stock.
 We believe the number of beneficial holders of our New Common Stock is significantly in excess of this amount.
-The transfer agent for the SBH Common Stock is Mellon Investor Services LLC.